Qiskit/RFCs/0023-executor-primitive.md

 techniques more efficiently.

-Today, Qiskit users can already run large-scale error mitigation experiments, but the process is **implicit** — it is difficult to explain and difficult to compose, and users have no direct control over how circuit variations are generated or how mitigation is applied.
+Today, Qiskit users can already run large-scale error mitigation experiments, but the process is **implicit**—it is difficult to explain and difficult to compose, and users have no direct control over how circuit variations are generated or how mitigation is applied.
 This proposal introduces the **samplex** DSL, a portable description language that lets users explicitly define the